 Property is reported at cost if purchased or at fair value at the date of gift if donated.
-Depreciation is provided using the straight-line method over estimated useful lives of 5 to 6 years for furniture, equipment, software, and leasehold improvements.
+Depreciation is provided using the straight-line method over estimated useful lives of 5 to 6 years for furniture, equipment, and software.
 Additions and improvements that have a cost of more than \$500 are capitalized.